 5 ERP Change Management Strategies for Your ERP Project

-As an independent ERP consulting firm, change management is a topic that comes up often as project teams look to Ultra to understand the best way to work through and ERP project to improve key processes.
-We often guide our clients to work through these key change management strategies for an ERP project.
+As an independent ERP consulting firm, change management is a topic that comes up often as project teams look to Ultra to understand the best way to work through an ERP project to improve key processes.
+We often guide our clients to work through these key change management strategies for making the most impact from a new system.

-- Leadership understands implementation strategy and clearly define leadership actions to support the change
+- Leadership understands ERP implementation strategy and clearly defines leadership actions to support the change

 - Communicate project scope, rollout strategy and implementation schedule